turingschool/curriculum/tutorials/web_services/encoding_and_filtering.markdown

 end
 ```

-This works great as long as you want to filter the API *globally*.
+This works well as long as you want to filter the API *globally*.

 ## Checking Authorization

-More often, though, you want to filter based on authorization rules.
-For instance, if the current user is an administrator, show them everything.
-If they are just a regular user, show them the filtered list.
+More often you want to filter based on authorization rules.
+For instance, if the current user is an administrator then show them everything.
+If the current user is just a regular user then show them the filtered list.
 This is much harder.

-You're working with data, which means the logic belongs in the model.
+You are working with data, which means the logic belongs in the model.
 But you're dealing with authorization, which really belongs in the controller.
 And, at the core, you're dealing with presentation which goes in the view.
 Ahh!

 ### Passing Authorization to the Model